Chapter 2 : Strangers With Cigarettes

 He smiled at her, a dark smile, one that had I-was-right-about-you written all over it.

 “Mudblood, right?
-Isn’t that what you were going to call me?” he scoffed, not offended at the slightest.
+Isn’t that what you were going to call me?” he scoffed, not offended in the slightest.

 He flicked the rest of his cigarette over the edge of the tower, walking over to the door.
-He opened it, turning towards her one last time.
+He opened it, turning to her one last time.

 “It’s Ted, by the way.
 My name.”

 A/N: I hope you enjoy reading this chapter as much as I enjoyed writing it.
 I was super nervous about Ted and Andromeda meeting for the first time.
-It felt like I was meeting my soulmate or something, I'm so lame hahaha!
+I'm so lame hahaha!
 I can't wait to write the next chapter!
-Review guys review review review!
+Review please review review review!